Why switch from Excel spreadsheets to a GRC platform

 The hidden risks of the spreadsheet comfort blanket

-Consider a UK-based healthcare provider with over 19,000 employees.
-They were managing privacy and compliance processes using spreadsheets, emails, and even pen and paper.
-Receiving thousands of data access requests each year, all with a 30-day response window, the team was buried in manual admin work.
+They had 19,000+ employees and were receiving 1000s of data access requests each year, all with a 30-day response window, the team was buried in manual admin work.

 When team members were on vacation or unexpectedly off sick, the challenge only grew.
 Without a single source of truth, it was nearly impossible to reassign work or track ownership and accountability.